 At present SIRO is Philip Mundy who is also a co-CEO.

-The IG Manager is designated as the organisation’s Data Protection Officer and is responsible for supporting the day to day IG function and works closely with the SIRO on confidentiality and Data Protection matters such as, training, investigations and IG Compliance.
+The Informatics Lead is designated as the organisation’s Data Protection Officer and is responsible for supporting the day to day IG function and works closely with the SIRO on confidentiality and Data Protection matters such as, training, investigations and IG Compliance.

 4.4 ISAG (Information Security Advisory Group)